BRT5 Environmental DNA study

 - Article(s) published in renown academic journals.

-- Uniting fish experts from SLO, CRO, BiH and SRB + rest of the Europe with the goal of providing data to help fight the proposed dams.
+- Uniting fish experts with the goal of providing data to help fight the proposed dams.

 - Bridge the gap between science, activism and nature conservation and expose this in mainstream local, national and international media.

-Environmental DNA (eDNA) is a modern research technique performed by molecular biologists.
-During Balkan Rivers Tour 5 between April 24th and June 1st (Details and full program here), our BRT5 team will take eDNA samples from strategic and pre determined locations along the entire 1.000 km length of the Sava River.
-This will be done from the seat of our kayaks, pumping water through special filters to catch fragments of organic matter, which will later be used to identify DNA present in that body of water.
-After the tour, experts will analyze the samples checking for presence of endangered and Natura 2000 species (for instance Danube salmon Hucho hucho and sturgeon species from genus Acipenser), which will help us to be actively involved in the legal processes for protecting the Sava River and tributaries in the follow up phase of Balkan Rivers Tour 5.
+Environmental DNA is a modern research technique performed by molecular biologists.
+During Balkan Rivers Tour 5 our team was taking eDNA samples from strategic and pre determined locations along the 258 km of the Sava River in Slovenia.
+This was done from the seat of our kayaks, pumping water through special filters to catch fragments of organic matter, which will later be used to identify DNA present in that body of water.
+Now, after the tour, experts are analyzing the samples, checking for presence of Natura 2000 species (for instance Danube salmon Hucho hucho), which will help us to be actively involved in the legal processes for protecting the Sava River and tributaries in the follow up phase of Balkan Rivers Tour 5.

 The findings from our resarch will be made available to any NGO, students or researchers who are working towards the protection of the Sava catchment.
-Our intention is that this study will help small, local NGO’s by providing a base line of data that can be used as the foundation for further, in depth research to create more Natura 2000 sites, parks and protected areas and stop the construction of dams.
+Our intention is that this study will help small, local NGO’s by providing a base line of data that can be used as the foundation for further, in depth research.

-The act of paddling an entire river makes BRT5 a unique vehicle for scientific studies.
-And it’s going to be pretty fun too.
+The act of paddling a large stretch of the river makes BRT5 a unique vehicle for scientific studies.
+And it was pretty fun too.